reyhanadi/Controller-Lamp-With-Discord-ESP8266-or-Pengendali-Lampu-Dengan-Discord-ESP8266/README.md

 - Tidak ada library Discord di aplikasi arduino saya harap kedepanya disediakan library langsung seperti telegram agar mudah membuat atau mengembangkan iot dengan discord
 - IP masih lokal
 - Tidak bisa di dijalankan di hosting atau replit karena menggunakan ip lokal jadi tidak akan terkoneksi iot dengan bot

 ________________________________________

 English:

+Important Safety Disclaimers:
+1. Disclaimer of Responsibility:
+•	Caution: Exercise extreme caution when executing this project.
+I do not take responsibility for any accidents or incidents that may occur during the implementation or operation of this project.

+2. Electrical Knowledge and Precautions:
+•	Safety First: It is crucial to study and exercise caution when delving into the realm of electronics and electricity.
+Given the presence of high voltage in this project, a thorough understanding of electrical principles is necessary.

+3. High Voltage Warning:
+•	Handle with Care: This project involves high voltage components.
+Always be aware of the potential dangers associated with high voltage, and take appropriate precautions to ensure personal safety.
+Additional Notes:

+Seek Expert Advice:
+•	If you are unfamiliar with circuitry or electrical systems, it is strongly advised to consult with experts or seek guidance from knowledgeable individuals.
+Always prioritize safety and seek assistance from friends or professionals.

+List of Equipment Used:
+1. ESP 8266:
+•	The primary microcontroller used for IoT communication.
+2. 4-Relay Module:
+•	Used for controlling multiple electrical devices independently.
+3. 2 Lamps:
+•	Light sources controlled by the relay module.
+4. Various Cables:
+•	Includes female-to-female, male-to-male, and female-to-male cables for wiring.
+5. 2 Lamp Holders (Fitting Lampu Plafon/Gantung):
+•	Fixtures for holding the lamps.
+6. MCB (Miniature Circuit Breaker):
+•	Implemented for safety to protect against overcurrent.
+7. Power Plug (Steker):
+•	Provides power supply to the circuit.
+8. Copper Wire (Kabel Tembaga):
+•	Specifically, non-stranded copper wire with a size of 1.5 for electrical connections.
+Ensure proper insulation and quality.

 Installation and Usage of Discord Bot with NodeMCU (Arduino) Installation Steps: